CAAPIM/iOS-MAS-SDK/CONTRIBUTING.md

 Complete your CLA here: <https://www.clahub.com/agreements/CAAPIM/Sample>

 ## Bugs
 We work hard to avoid them, but they still happen.
-Use GitHub issues to file bugs in the SDK.
-To post general or technical SDK questions, go to [Community Page][community] CA Mobile App Services.
+If you're a CA customer, open an issue in our [Support Page][casupport], otherwise use GitHub issues.

-If you're a CA customer open an issue here [link][]
+To share ideas or ask product-related questions go to [CA Communities][community].

 ### Known Issues
 We also use GitHub issues for updates to known issues, including alerts when fixes are in progress.